tfulton/paypal-jsv4-postman/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Overview #
-This project provides an example checkout.js implementation (JSv4) for authorization with a postman collection used as execution and capture.
+This project provides an example checkout.js implementation (JSv4) for an 'AS2' transaction flow.
+A JSv4 enabled web page provides the customer checkout experience; Postman is used for execution, auth and capture.

-* An .html file provides the client web page for customer authorization and presentation of the incontext checkout flow.
-* A Postman collection provides the structure for using Postman as a REST client for performing the remaining operations of execute, authorization, capture, etc.

 # Requirements #